 – Georgetown President John J. DeGioia

 Joseph A. McCartin is a historian of the U.S. labor movement and 20th century U.S. social and political history.
-He is a Professor of History at Georgetown University, where he has taught since 1999.
+He is a Professor of History at Georgetown University, where he has taught since 1999, and served as the founding Executive Director of the Kalmanovitz Initiative for Labor & the Working Poor, since 2009.
 His research focuses on the intersection of labor organization, politics, and public policy.
 His first book, Labor’s Great War: The Struggle for Industrial Democracy and the Origins of Modern American Labor Relations, won the 1999 Philip Taft Labor History Book Award.
-His most recent book, Collision Course: Ronald Reagan, the Air Traffic Controllers, and the Strike that Changed America, examines the origins and implications of the 1981 PATCO strike of air traffic controllers.
-It won the Richard A. Lester Award for the Outstanding Book on Industrial Relations and Labor Economics published in 2011.
-His current research explores the impact of public sector labor organization on politics, government, and private sector labor relations.
-He is a member of the steering committee of Catholic Scholars for Worker Justice, the editorial committee of Labor: Studies in Working-Class History of the Americas, and the board of Interfaith Worker Justice.
+His book, Collision Course: Ronald Reagan, the Air Traffic Controllers, and the Strike that Changed America, examined the origins and implications of the 1981 PATCO strike of air traffic controllers and won the Richard A. Lester Award for the Outstanding Book on Industrial Relations and Labor Economics.
+Most recently, he is co-author with Melvyn Dubofsky of Labor in America.
+He is the author of more than 140 articles, chapters, and reviews in the fields of labor history and labor studies, and his writing has appeared in a wide variety of venues including the New York Times, the Los Angeles Times, the Chicago Tribune, Dissent, and the American Prospect.
+His current research explores the intersection of labor organization and democracy, tracing the decline and attempted reconstruction of collective bargaining in the United States.
+He is a member of the boards of the Catholic Labor Network, and the Interreligious Network for Worker Solidarity, and a contributing editor to Labor: Studies in Working-Class History.
+And he is the Vice President of the Labor and Working-Class History Association.

 Stephen Lerner is a labor and community organizer and architect of the groundbreaking Justice for Janitors campaign.
 Over the past three decades Lerner has organized hundreds of thousands of janitors, farm workers, garment workers, and other low-wage workers into unions, resulting in increased wages, first-time health benefits, paid sick days, and other improvements on the job.
 A leading critic of Wall Street bankers and the increased financialization of the U.S. economy, Lerner argues the growing power and influence of the finance industry has led to record income inequality and served as the primary driving force behind the creation of overwhelming debt obligations seen at the state and local level.
 He advocates for the use of non-violent civil disobedience as a tactic to challenge the influence of Wall Street and corporations.
 Lerner is a frequent contributor on national television and radio programs and has published numerous articles charting a path for a 21st century labor movement focused on growth and meeting the challenges of a global economy.